 So whether you’re just starting your greener period journey or are yet to find the item(s) that work best for you, be inspired to try more environmentally conscious reusable products wherever possible.
 Remember, even a small decrease in disposable items is a step in the right direction so don’t feel like you have to change your entire routine overnight.

 It can take time to build confidence in reusable products and to find the right times to trial new things.
-Make a small alteration to your routine today with the best eco friendly period products out there and help be part of a global change that reduces period waste today.
+Make a small alteration to your routine today with the best eco friendly period products from Acala Online and help be part of a global change that reduces period waste today.

 Are you looking for more ways to reduce single use plastic?
 Find tips and ideas on 31 easy plastic free swaps now.